-Laminate flooring and water could lead to disaster in your home.
-If water gets underneath your laminate flooring, some incredibly nasty water damage could result.
-Even though laminate flooring is relatively inexpensive, it is also not water-resistant.
-Therefore, you need to run water tests, dry the area, and possibly replace the flooring.
+Laminate flooring and water can lead to disaster in your home.
+If water gets underneath your laminate flooring, extensive water damage can result.
+Therefore, you must run water tests, dry the area, and possibly replace the flooring.

-If you have this type of laminate floor, you likely don’t need to worry about water damage.
+If you already have water-resistant laminate flooring, you likely don’t need to worry about water damage.

 The Materials Needed

 If there’s water under your laminate floor, you must ensure you have the right materials.
 First, you’ll need something you can use to remove excess water, such as a mop or a bunch of towels.